constantine-kutenko/jenkins-shared-library/README.md

 A test Jenkins shared library for learning purposes

 Load the library into a Declarative Pipeline (Jenkinsfile) from `master` branch and use its methods.
-Declarative Pipeline does not allow method calls on objects outside "script" blocks.
-(JENKINS-42360 <https://issues.jenkins-ci.org/browse/JENKINS-42360>).
+Declarative Pipeline does not allow method calls on objects outside "script" blocks [JENKINS-42360](https://issues.jenkins-ci.org/browse/JENKINS-42360).
 The method calls above would need to be put inside a script directive.

 ```groovy
 @Library('jenkins-shared-library@master') _